-MATH 269 T Analytic Geometry and Calculus III COURSE DATA: CREDITS: 4 • LECTURE: 4 • LAB: 0 • REPEAT: 0
+MATH 269 T Analytic Geometry and Calculus III COURSE DATA: CREDITS: 4 · LECTURE: 4 · LAB: 0 · REPEAT: 0

-PREREQUISITE: Grade of "C" or better in MATH 268
+COURSE DATA: CREDITS: 4 • LECTURE: 4 • LAB: 0 • REPEAT: C PREREQUISITE: Grade of "C" or better in MATH 255

-Analytic Geometry and Calculus III is the third of a three semester sequence giving an integrated treatment of analytical geometry, and differential and integral calculus.
+Analytic Geometry and Calculus III is the third of a threesemester sequence giving an integrated treatment of analytical geometry, and differential and integral calculus.
 The third semester includes (but is not limited to), parametric equations, polar coordinates and equations, vectors in 2 and 3 dimensions, vector operations, lines and planes in space, quadric surfaces, spherical curvature, functions of more than one variable, limits and continuity, partial derivatives, the differential, directional derivatives, gradients, extrema of functions, double and triple integrals in rectangular, polar, cylindrical, and spherical coordinates, and applications of double and triple integrals.
 Topics in vector calculus, including line integrals, Green's Theorem, curl and divergence, surface integrals, flux, and Stokes' Theorem will be covered.
 IAI Codes: GECC M1 900-3, Major MTH 903.
 Typical offering schedule: spring

-MATH 270 Linear Algebra COURSE DATA: CREDITS: 3 • LECTURE: 3 • LAB: 0 • REPEAT: 0 PREREQUISITE: Grade of "C" or better in MATH 268
+MATH 270 Linear Algebra COURSE DATA: CREDITS: 3 • LECTURE: 3 • LAB: 0 • REPEAT: 0

-Introduces the student to the study of linear systems, algebra and geometry of vectors, matrices, vector spaces and subspaces, basis and dimension, determinants, eigenvalues and eigenvectors, linear transformations, range and kernel of a linear transformation, quadratic forms, orthogonality and inner product spaces.
+PREREQUISITE: Grade of "C" or better in MATH 255 Introduces the student to the study of linear systems, algebra and geometry of vectors, matrices, vector spaces and subspaces, basis and dimension, determinants, eigenvalues and eigenvectors, linear transformations, range and kernel of a linear transformation, quadratic forms, orthogonality and inner product spaces.
 An introduction to proofs, including studentwritten proofs, will be presented throughout the course.
 IAI Code: Major MTH 911.
-Typical offering schedule: spring, as needed
+Typical offering schedule: as needed